 Many researchers believe that a combination of these four mechanisms – oxidative stress, environmental toxins, genetic predisposition, and accelerated aging – may ultimately be shown to cause the disease.

 Recently diagnosed patients sometimes wonder whether the onset of Parkinson symptoms could be linked to some traumatic event such as an accident, surgery, or extreme emotional distress.
 There is no evidence to support that concern.
-A significant trauma might trigger symptoms earlier than they would spontaneously occur, but this should not be confused with actual causation.
+A significant trauma may increase a risk for Parkinson Disease but research continues to investigate this connection.

 Resting tremor is present in roughly half of all patients.
 Patients with resting tremor may have a more slowly progressive course of illness than those without tremor.
 Parkinson tremor has regular rate and rhythm.
 Tremor usually begins on one side in the hand or leg, although sometimes the jaw is affected first.
 It is most obvious when the affected limb is at rest or when a person is under stress.
 During the early stages pf the disease, the tremor usually affects only one side of the body.
 A Parkinson tremor is rarely disabling and usually disappears during sleep or is lessened with intentional movement, such as reaching out to shake hands or gripping the steering wheel.